Osh Restaurants, Teahouses and Cafes: Best Places to Enjoy the Local Cuisine

 Tsarskiy Dvor (324B/2, Lenin Ave.)

-With a great location in the city center under the centuries-old sycamore trees, Tsarskiy Dvor is atmospheric with a decent cuisine.
+With a great location in the city center, under centuries-old sycamore trees, Tsarskiy Dvor is atmospheric and offers decent cuisine.

 Dolce-Vita (108a, Shakirov St.)